whatisnuclear/website/waste.md

 <a name="what"></a>
 ## What is Nuclear Waste?
-Nuclear waste is the material that nuclear fuel becomes after it is used in a [reactor]({{
+Nuclear energy is released when a nuclear fuel nucleus snaps into two in a [reactor]({{
 site.baseurl }}{% link reactors.md %}).
-From the outside, it looks exactly like the fuel that was loaded into the reactor &mdash; typically assemblies of cylindrical metal rods enclosing fuel pellets.
-But since nuclear reactions have occurred, the contents aren't quite the same.
+The key component

-Nuclear energy is released when a nuclear fuel nucleus snaps into two.
-The key component of nuclear waste is the leftover smaller nuclei, known as fission products.
-Observe:
+of nuclear waste is the leftover smaller nuclei, known as fission products.

 <figure>
 <a href="/img/fission-chain-reaction-plainsvg.svg">